 Natto vs. tempeh: nutrition profile

-Natto and tempeh are both highly nutrient-dense foods and excellent sources of plant-based protein, iron, dietary fiber, and vitamin K2.
+Natto and tempeh are both highly nutrient-dense foods and excellent sources of plant-based protein, iron, and dietary fiber.
 They’re both naturally gluten-free, although there are some caveats — natto is often sold along with sauces that contain gluten, and tempeh may not be gluten-free if pre-seasoned or processed with certain grains.

 Tempeh may also be higher in choline, although the USDA’s data on choline content2 is limited to what we know about the content of choline in raw soybeans, not tempeh specifically.